January 1, 2023

 As we have stated, the parent-child relationship is asymmetrical.
 Now, how can we begin to create a complementary family relationship?
 The act of becoming complementary is to work together to build a strong and secure relationship together.

-We can learn that the parent's role is to fill the child's needs.
+We can learn that the parent’s role is to fill the child’s needs.
 The adult then models how to fill their own needs.
-The child in this relationship is not responsible for filling the needs of the adult.
+The child in this relationship is not responsible for fulfilling the needs of the adult.
 We discuss the relationships we’re building in our lives and the idea of becoming a gardener parent in the blog, Where can I find the parenting manual?
 The gardener is tending and caring for and becoming attuned, becoming curious.
-Once attuned, we can assess the child's needs like a gardener does to their plants.
-The carpenter's parent has a plan, and anything outside that plan is wrong.
+Once attuned, we can assess the child’s needs like a gardener does to their plants.
+The carpenter’s parent has a plan, and anything outside that plan is wrong.
 They do everything in their power to get you back to that plan.

 Watch out for this blind spot